 Indian Ocean Comparative Education Society (IOCES) strives to integrate the international and comparative studies on education with historical and interdisciplinary, cross-cultural approaches.
 The Indian Ocean macro-region is uniquely rich of historical events, which in many ways affected the destiny of the educational institutions of the countries belonging to the three continents of Africa, Asia and Australia surrounded by the Indian Ocean.
 One can argue that even if things change over the centuries, many old circumstances together with new ones are there to influence the different school systems.

 IOCES was admitted as a full member of the World Council of Comparative Education Societies (WCCES) on April 30, 2011 at the 44th meeting of the WCCES held at Fairmont Queen Elizabeth Hotel, Montreal, Canada.
 The WCCES is an international organization of Comparative education worldwide.
-The WCCES is an umbrella body comprising 43 constituent societies, of which IOCES is one of eight regional societies.
-The WCCES is a non-government organization in operational relations with UNESCO and promotes research and educational practice involving scholars all over the world.
-The WCCES provides a forum through which different groups can learn from each other and promote understanding of comparative education across systems, countries and regions.
+The WCCES is an umbrella body comprising 45 constituent societies, of which IOCES is one of the regional societies.
+The WCCES is a non-government organization in official consultative status with UNESCO and promotes research and educational practice involving scholars all over the world.
+The WCCES provides various platforms through which different groups can learn from each other and promote understanding of comparative education across systems, countries and regions.

 We believe all children can embrace who they are,

 can define their future, and can change the world.